Dias-UI/ESP32-stopwatch-MAX72XX/README.md

 # ESP32 MAX72XX Stopwatch

-This project is a digital stopwatch implemented on an ESP32 microcontroller that displays the elapsed time on a series of four 8x8 LED matrix displays, driven by the MAX72XX driver.
+This project is a digital stopwatch implemented on an ESP32 microcontroller that displays the elapsed time on a series of four 8x8 LED matrix displays.

-The stopwatch displays time in `SS.cs` format (Seconds.centiseconds) up to `99.99`.
-A single button controls the start, stop (pause), and reset functions.

 ## Features